LiveRamp/reslang/docs/reference.md

   ... }
 ```

-Note that the full syntax to refer to subresources / actions is: `namespace.toplevelresource::subresource`
+Note that the full syntax to refer to subresources / actions is: `namespace.toplevelresource::subresource::subresource` etc
 You can omit namespace if the subresource is in the current namespace.

 ### Id